 - A three-course lunch including goulash soup with live music.

 Three hours away from Budapest is the city of Bratislava, capital of Slovakia.
 This is a city of orange roofs, cobblestone streets and huge castles that, for its size, is reachable during a day trip to Bratislava and back from Budapest, you will not regret to know it with this private excursion to Bratislava, which also includes a private local guide who will show you the secrets of the city.

-- A private local guide who will be available in excusive for you and your travel companions
+- A private local guide who will be available for you and your travel companions on an exclusive basis.

-- The private transfer to and from Bratislava with pick-up and drop-off from your hotel in Budapest
+- The private transfer to and from Bratistlava with pick-up and drop-off from your hotel in Budapest

 - The guided city tour of Bratislava